Signs and symptoms

 Excessive hair growth and acne:

 If infertility is a problem, medications to stimulate the ovaries to produce more eggs, eg: clomiphene citrate, may be prescribed.
 A surgical procedure called laparoscopic ovarian drilling may be recommended in some cases to improve fertility.
-During this procedure cysts in the ovaries are cauterised, which can have the effect of stimulating ovulation.
+During this procedure cysts in the ovaries are cauterised (destroyed with heat), which can have the effect of stimulating ovulation.
 This procedure is usually only recommended when all other forms of treatment to increase fertility have been ineffective.

 Further information and support